-The Amazon Echo range of smart speakers and devices has built a name for itself as an affordable and reliable way of bringing smart skills and the Alexa voice assistant into your home, along with a decent level of sound quality for music.
+With its Echo range of smart speakers and devices, Amazon has built a name for itself as an affordable and reliable way of bringing smart skills and the Alexa voice assistant into your home, along with decent sound quality for music.
 And it's now grown to encompass devices with screens (including the new Echo Show 15), wireless earbuds, plug adaptors, and more.

-Echo speakers all work together seamlessly for multi-room audio, can be controlled using your voice, and they can also be used to control other smart home appliances like your lighting and thermostat.
+Echo speakers all work together seamlessly for multi-room audio, can be controlled using your voice, and can also be used to control other smart home appliances such as your lighting and thermostat.
 So wherever you are in the house, you can have complete control, just by speaking.

 Amazon Echo (4th Generation)

 The latest Echo combines the best of the standard Echo with the bigger, more powerful Echo Studio.
 Inside is a built-in Zigbee smart hub, meaning it can directly control compatible devices, and it has better sound than the previous generation.
 It also looks quite different, adopting a spherical design that's reminiscent of a Magic 8-Ball.
 Like almost all of Amazon's Echo devices, it's a great value proposition that ticks all the boxes for everyday living.
 There are better sounding smart speakers around, but they can't match this for versatility or price.

 Amazon Echo Dot (4th Generation)

-The latest Echo Dot takes the same spherical shape as the standard Echo, but as with previous generations, it's smaller and more portable, but also less powerful than its bigger sibling.
+The latest Echo Dot takes the same spherical shape as the standard Echo, but as with previous generations, it's smaller and more portable, as well as being slightly less powerful than its bigger sibling.
 But it's also cheaper.
 It has pretty much all the same skills as the bigger version, including voice controls, smart home controls, and the ability to call other Echo speakers around the house.
 Everything you could need, in other words.